-Our observation that strong source-side anisotropy can cause S{diff} splitting if lowermost mantle velocities are lower than PREM (Figure 8b) poses the question of whether ULVZs can potentially have an even larger effect.
+Our observation that strong source-side anisotropy can cause S{diff} splitting if lowermost mantle velocities are lower than PREM

+(Fig. 8b) poses the question of whether ULVZs can potentially have an even larger effect.
 In order to investigate their effects, we incorporate a global 20 km thick layer of reduced velocities into our input model.
-Because we expect results to depend on how much the shear-wave velocity is reduced, we conduct multiple simulations for different S wave velocity reductions.
-Because the results are generally very similar for different shear velocity reductions, we show the two endmembers with 2% and 20% velocity reduction in Figure 9.
+Because we expect results to depend on how much the shear wave velocity is reduced, we conduct multiple simulations for different S-wave velocity reductions.
+Because the results are generally very similar for different shear velocity reductions, we show the two end-members with 2 and 20 per cent velocity reduction in Fig. 9.
 (We reduce P velocities by 1/3 of the value for S velocities and keep density unchanged.)
 Trade-offs between velocity reduction and thickness of the anisotropic layer likely exist, but are not explicitly explored here.
-We find that only a couple of measurements at small distances are (slightly) split, while all other measurements are null, indicating that source-side upper mantle anisotropy would not generally be mistaken for a lowermost mantle contribution if thin low velocity reduction percentages, which confirm this impression (Figure S6).
+We find that only a couple of measurements at small distances are (slightly) split, while all other measurements are null, indicating that source-side upper mantle anisotropy would not generally be mistaken for a lowermost mantle contribution if thin low velocity anomalies are present at the CMB.
+We conducted similar simulations for different velocity reduction percentages, which confirm this impression (Fig. S6).

-4.3.
-Influence of lowermost mantle anisotropy on SH{diff} splitting measurements
+4.3 Influence of lowermost mantle anisotropy on SH{diff} splitting measurements

 We have shown in Section 4.1 how SV amplitudes behave as a function of distance in the presence of lowermost mantle anisotropy.
-Further, we have shown that strong sourceside anisotropy can potentially cause S{diff} splitting and can thus potentially be mistaken for a lowermost mantle anisotropy contribution in some cases if not properly accounted for (Section 4.2).
+Further, we have shown that strong source-side anisotropy can potentially cause S{diff} splitting and can thus potentially be mistaken for a lowermost mantle anisotropy contribution in some cases if not properly accounted for (Section 4.2).
 Here, we go one step further and explicitly measure shear wave splitting (via the splitting intensity) for scenarios that include lowermost mantle anisotropy.
 We also investigate whether and how the presence of source-side anisotropy affects estimates of splitting parameters due to lowermost mantle anisotropy.

 For this purpose, we compute synthetic seismograms for multiple scenarios.
-As in Section 4.1, we investigate how splitting measurements on initially SH-polarized S{diff} waves are influenced by anisotropy located at different regions along the raypath.
+As in Section 4.1, we investigate how splitting measurements on initially SH-polarized S{diff} waves are influenced by anisotropy located at different regions along the ray path.
 We incorporate Ppv lowermost mantle anisotropy in the mantle either for a global anisotropic layer in the lowermost mantle, for epicentral distances larger than 65° (measured from the source), or less than 65°.
 In order to achieve realistic splitting intensity values for these models, the anisotropic strength of the Ppv elastic tensor for the deep mantle is reduced, as described in Section 2.1.
-We use two different background models for these synthetics: a) isotropic PREM or b) isotropic PREM, but with the mantle structure replaced by the GyPSuM tomography model.
+We use two different background models for these synthetics: (i) isotropic PREM, or (ii) isotropic PREM, but with the mantle structure replaced by the GyPSuM tomography model.
 For each of these cases, we investigate how the addition of upper mantle anisotropy influences the shear wave splitting measurements.